adityacs/facets_cloud_terraform/README.md

 terraform apply
 ```

 This will install `nginx ingress controller` and then deploy the app.
-Once the script run is successful run following command to verify the output.
+Once the script run is successful, run the following command to verify the output.

 ```bash
 $ for i in {1..10};do curl https://<host_name>;  done